-In many but not all cases, car insurance is more expensive for a leased car (or financed car) than it is for a car you own.
-We explain why.
+Car insurance is more expensive for a leased car (or financed car) than it is for a vehicle you own.
+Here’s why.

-Car insurance requirements if you lease a car
+What are the car insurance requirements if you lease a car?

 - Your lease agreement will require you to pay for higher liability car insurance limits — how much the car insurance company will pay out to repair damage to another driver’s car or others’ injuries when you cause an accident.